OSGeo/grass/CONTRIBUTING.md

 add test code (using _grass.gunittest_ or pytest), and run code linters (automated code quality checks).

-There is a series of automated checks which will run you pull request after you create that later on.
-You don't need to run every one of these checks locally and some of these may fail for your code.
+There is a series of automated checks which will run on your pull request after you create one.
+You don't need to run all these checks locally and some of these may fail for your code.
 This is a part of the standard iterative process of interating changes into the main code, so if that happens, just see the error messages and go back to your code